We have just returned again from Madagascar, where we spent days tramping around in “the bush” of the Sava vanilla country, talking with farmers.

 We have encouraged our customers who cannot absorb such shocking prices to switch to our high-quality vanillin blends, at least for now.
 A high-quality blend is better than low-quality pure vanilla.
 As this substitution spreads, overall global demand will weaken, putting pressure on bean prices.
 The euphemism for this in the industry is “demand destruction.”

 We do not want to see the traditional Malagasy culture of pure vanilla destroyed.
 That would be a tragedy, not only for vanilla itself, one of the most miraculous gifts in the history of food, but for the Malagasy people, who grow and cure these singular pods with such painstaking hand labor and care that we in the West can scarcely fathom it.

-That’s why we visit our farmers in Madagascar, to keep that tradition alive and to bring you, our customers, the very finest, hand-grown and hand-cured vanilla in the world, seeking out the very best beans directly from those who grow and cure them.
+That’s why we visit our farmers in Madagascar, to keep that tradition alive and to bring you, our customers, the very finest, hand-grown and hand-cured vanilla in the world, seeking out the very best vanilla beans directly from those who grow and cure them.

 We visited two of our organic villages on this trip, where we bought new blackboards for their one-room schoolhouses.
 Don couldn’t resist adding soccer uniforms for the children.
-Working with our partners on the ground, this aid to the village that have committed to organic production helps ensure that the farmers follow the strict organic protocol and harvest their beans only when fully mature.
+Working with our partners on the ground, this aid to the village that have committed to organic production helps ensure that the farmers follow the strict organic protocol and harvest their vanilla beans only when fully mature.